BCemreD/eBebek/README.md

 AdvancedCalculator.java /added mod and rectangular methods on a written calculator project. sum and multiply methods fixed because of unbrakable loop.

+MinMax.java takes input from the user, and decides min and max values.

 */